rdkcentral/firebolt/apis/latest/manage/ClosedCaptions/index.md

 ### fontColor
-The prefered font color for displaying closed-captions.
+The preferred font color for displaying closed-captions.

 To get the value of `fontColor` call the method like this: